Sport and Exercise Science

 For optional programmes of fieldwork, cost will be in the region of £50 - £1000.

-For the optional placement unit, or sandwich year you will be expected to meet the cost of travel.
+For the optional placement unit or sandwich year, you will be expected to meet the cost of travel for your placement.
 These costs will be in the region of £50 - £1000 to cover travel, accommodation or subsistence.
-This will be dependent on the type of placement/field trip.
+This will be dependent on the type of placement/field trip being chosen.

-If you wish to take the optional professional qualification in your final year, you will be expected to pay a contribution of £200.
+In your final year, if you wish to take the optional professional qualification, you will be required to make a contribution of £250 to the total cost.

 Careers & Opportunities